jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 						// { value: undefined, done: true }
 ```

-Not bad, huh!?
+Not bad, huh?
 Hopefully this exercise solidifies in your mind that generators are actually just simple syntax for state machine logic.
 That makes them widely applicable.

 ### Generator Uses